Azure Virtual Desktop on Surface

 The modern virtual desktop endpoint

-Surface 2-in-1 devices, including Surface Go 2 (10.5”), Surface Pro 7 (12”) and Surface Pro X (13”), provide users with the ideal cloud desktop endpoint bringing together the optimal balance of portability, versatility, power, and all-day battery.
-From site engineers relying on Surface Go 2 in tablet mode to financial advisors attaching Surface Pro 7 to a dock and multiple monitors, 2-in-1 devices deliver the versatility that has come to define the modern workplace.
+Surface 2-in-1 devices, including Surface Go 2 (10.5”), Surface Pro 7+ (12”) and Surface Pro X (13”), provide users with the ideal cloud desktop endpoint bringing together the optimal balance of portability, versatility, power, and all-day battery.
+From site engineers relying on Surface Go 2 in tablet mode to financial advisers attaching Surface Pro 7 to a dock and multiple monitors, 2-in-1 devices deliver the versatility that has come to define the modern workplace.

-Unlike traditional, fixed VDI “terminals”, Surface devices allow users to work from anywhere and enable companies to remain viable and operational during unforeseen events -- from severe weather to public health emergencies.
+Unlike traditional, fixed VDI “terminals," Surface devices allow users to work from anywhere and enable companies to remain viable and operational during unforeseen events -- from severe weather to public health emergencies.
 With support for persistent, on-demand and just-in-time scenarios, Surface devices effectively help companies sustain ongoing operations and mitigate risk from disruptive events.
 Features designed to enhance productivity on Surface 2-in-1 devices include:

 - Vibrant, high resolution displays with 3:2 aspect ratio to get work done.